everella/Fauxtoshop-Gimp-Theme/README.md

 3. Extract the contents of the archive

 4. Open Gimp 2.10.34.
 Once it is fully opened, close it.
-   - Tip: Opening Gimp creates your Gimp's AppData Roaming and local folder, which are used for things like themes, window placements, and more
+   - Tip: Opening Gimp creates your Gimp's AppData Roaming and local folder, which are used for configuring gimp for themes, window placements, and more

-5. Access your Gimp 2.10 folder within AppData Roaming
+5. Access your Gimp's Appdata Roaming folder
-   - Typically located in C:\Users\YourUsernameHere\AppData\Roaming\GIMP\2.10
+   - Typically located in ```C:\Users\YourUsernameHere\AppData\Roaming\GIMP\```

 5.1.
-Drag and drop the ```2.10``` folder in your Gimp's
+Drag and drop the Fauxtoshop ```2.10``` folder into your Gimp's AppData Roaming folder, and replace the files in the destination.
+     - The goal here is to replace your original Gimp 2.10 folder with the Fauxtoshop 2.10 folder, which will convert the default Gimp layout to the Fauxtoshop one.

+6. Access your Gimp's icons folder.
+   - Typically found in ```C:\Users\YourUsernameHere\AppData\Local\Programs\Gimp 2.10\GIMP 2\share\gimp\2.0\icons```

+6.1.
+Drag and drop the ```Adobe Photoshop '23``` folder within the Fauxtoshop folder into your Gimp's icons folder.
+     - This installs the Fauxtoshop icons into Gimp.

+7. Open Gimp.

+8. Enjoy :)

-Here is a video demonstration on how to install it!
+Here is a 3 minute video demonstration on how to install it!

+# Why Adoughbe Fauxtoshop?

+I thought Adoughbe Fauxtoshop was a clever name.

+Adoughbe is named that way because it has ```ugh``` in it, which describes my distaste to Adobe (hence Ado-UGH-be).
+It also happens to sound like "Adobe", so that's cool.

+Fauxtoshop is named that way because it is a very clever name I thought up of.
+Faux, meaning fake, is pronounced like Foe.
+When combined, it is Fauxtoshop, essentially meaning fakeshop, whilst also being pronounced the same way you would say "Photoshop."